WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

             if tool_active:
                 extruder.extrude()

-:class:`ToolPath`s can also be added together as well as easily translated rotated and drawn.
+:class:`ToolPath` objects can also be added together as well as easily translated rotated and drawn.
 More information can be found in the code documentation.

-:class:`ToolPath`s can be generated directly from points or several G-code like interpolation functions.
+A :class:`ToolPath` can be generated directly from points or several G-code like interpolation functions.
 A list of which can be found below:

 - Linear interpolation :func:`linear_interpolation`
 - Circular interpolation :func:`circular_interpolation`
 - Spline interpolation :func:`spline_interpolation`

-Additional functionality such as the build_box_path function can be used to generate more complex :class:`ToolPath`s.
+Additional functionality such as the build_box_path function can be used to generate more complex :class:`ToolPath` objects.

 #####################